missing-semester-cn/missing-semester-cn.github.io/command-line.md

 ### `fasd` vs `cd`

-[fasd](https://github.com/clvv/fasd) is probably one of the best .
 Even with improved path expansion and tab autocomplete, changing directories can become quite repetitive.
-Fasd (or [autojump](https://github.com/wting/autojump)) solves this issue by keeping track of recent and frequent folders you have been to and performing fuzzy matching.
+[Fasd]https://github.com/clvv/fasd() (or [autojump](https://github.com/wting/autojump)) solves this issue by keeping track of recent and frequent folders you have been to and performing fuzzy matching.

 Thus if I have visited the path `/home/user/awesome_project/code` running `z code` will `cd` to it.
 If I have multiple folders called code I can disambiguate by running `z awe code` which will be closer match.
 Unlike autojump,  fasd also provides commands that instead of performing `cd` just expand frequent and /or recent files,folders or both.